Logic with Scratch

 - 10. Scratch ExtensionsNested loops and the pen extension.

-In this session, students continue to build on their knowledge of the pen extension and use nested loops, wait blocks, variable and sensing blocks to create a fruit cutting game.
+In this lesson, students continue to build on their knowledge of the pen extension and use nested loops, wait blocks, variable and sensing blocks to create a fruit cutting game.

 - 11. Final Project – IDriving home your Scratch skills